AmulyaB7/Ecommerce-Follow-Along/README.md

 You need to create an endpoint that will receive the user mail You will get the mail of the user using that you need to retrive the _id of the user Using that _id you need to get all the orders of that user

+# Milestone 27

+Milestone 27 - My Orders Page
+Project Overview
+In this milestone, we created a My Orders page to display all user orders by fetching data from the backend.

+Key Features Implemented
+✔️ Created a new page myOrders.jsx to display user orders.
+✔️ Integrated the GET request to fetch orders from the /my-orders endpoint.
+✔️ Passed the user's email as a parameter to retrieve their orders.
+✔️ Displayed all orders dynamically in the frontend.
+✔️ Added the My Orders page to the navbar for easy navigation.

+# Milestone 28

+Milestone 28 - Cancel Order Feature
+Project Overview
+In this milestone, we implemented the ability for users to cancel their orders from the My Orders page and created a backend API to handle order cancellations.

+Key Features Implemented
+✔️ Added a Cancel Order button for each order in myOrders.jsx.
+✔️ Ensured the button is not displayed for already canceled orders.
+✔️ Created a new backend endpoint /cancel-order to handle cancellation requests.
+✔️ Sent the order ID to the backend and updated the order status to "canceled".
+✔️ Saved the updated order status in the database.

+# Milestone 29

+Milestone 29 - Integrating PayPal Payment Gateway Project Overview
+In this milestone, we started integrating an online payment system into our application using the PayPal API.
+We have also provided users with the option to choose between Cash on Delivery (COD) or Online Payment.

+Key Features Implemented
+✔️ Created a PayPal Developer Account and set up a sandbox account.
+✔️ Retrieved and stored the PayPal Sandbox Client ID for future integration.
+✔️ Updated the Order Confirmation Page (orderConfirmation.jsx):

+Added radio buttons to select between COD and Online Payment.

+Displayed the PayPal button when "Online Payment" is selected (button implementation will be done in the next milestone).